LABSN/tdtpy/docs/index.rst

   leverage Enthought's powerful Traits_, TraitsGUI_ and Chaco_ packages for this purpose.
 * Support processing pipelines for uploaded and downloaded data.
-This would be especially useful when running TDTPy as a subprocess to offload much of hte processing overhead to a second CPU.
+This would be especially useful when running TDTPy as a subprocess to offload much of the processing overhead to a second CPU.
 * Support streaming data from RPvds buffers to disk so the main process does not have to handle this step as well (requires a IO library that is thread/process